IRC-safe jet flavour at leading power

 and adds the two $b$-quarks to the final state.
 Technically, the $S$ functions should correspond to the difference between the massive and massless cross sections.
 Therefore $S_{b\overline{b}}$ should correspond to the difference between the double-soft limit of the massive and massless cross sections.
 In this case, the cross section is proportional to $\mathcal{I}_{ij}(p_b,p_{\overline{b}},m_b)-\mathcal{I}_{ij}(p_b,p_{\overline{b}},0)$.
 This also highlights that the massification removes the double-soft poles from the massless cross section, since the double-soft limit is explicitly subtracted.
 This view should be compared to the definition of perturbative fragmentation functions employed in refs.~\cite{Melnikov:2004bm,Mitov:2004du}, which is likewise given by the difference between the massive and massless cases.
 At sufficiently high energies of the soft $b$-quarks (but by assumption still much smaller than the hard scale of the process), the difference between the massive and massless soft functions gives a vanishing contribution, so what is changed by including $S$ truly is only the soft behaviour.
 At the same time, the massless contribution vanishes when integrated over the energies, since it is scaleless.
 It can therefore be omitted, leaving only the contribution proportional to $\mathcal{I}_{ij}(p_b,p_{\overline{b}},m_b)$.

 Keeping the massless term for now, the function $S_{b\overline{b}}$ contains a soft pole.
 In the case of perturbative FFs, the corresponding collinear poles could be treated analytically, since the calculation of the perturbative FFs can be performed analytically: all momenta are integrated over, up to the integration over the longitudinal momentum fraction.
-In the case of $S_{b\overline{b}}$ at NNLO, the momenta cannot be integrated over analytically, since their directions and relative magnitude\footnote{While the absolute magnitude of the soft momenta is irrelevant (since they are kinematically treated as infinitesimal), it is possible to construct jet algorithms where their relative magnitude matters.
-However, this is not the case for any of the common algorithms.} affect the result of the jet clustering.
+In the case of $S_{b\overline{b}}$ at NNLO, the momenta cannot be integrated over analytically, since their directions and relative magnitude\footnote{While the absolute magnitude of the soft momenta is irrelevant (since they are kinematically treated as infinitesimal), their relative magnitude does matter for some jet algorithms, such as the $k_T$ algorithm.} affect the result of the jet clustering.